-Join Matt Piper for an in-depth discussion in this video Using compression and gates, part of Up and Running with Reason 8.
+Join Matt Piper for an in-depth discussion in this video Using compression and gates, part of Learning Reason 8.

 - Alright, now let's work a little bit with compression.
 I'm not going to put a whole lot of compression on this mix right now, and right off the bat I'm not going to use compression as an effect.
 I would just like to use compression in order to control peaks.
 So here's the dynamics section, and I want to look at the kick and snare.
 First, the kick.